Human history: Oceania

 The Polynesians, descendants of the Lapita peoples, colonized vast reaches of Remote Oceania beginning around 1000 CE.
 (Note: They traveled the open ocean in double-hulled canoes up to 37 m long, each canoe carrying as many as 50 people and their livestock.)
-Their voyages resulted in the colonization of hundreds of islands including the Marquesas, Hawaii, Rapa Nui (Easter Island), and New Zealand.
+Their voyages resulted in the colonization of hundreds of islands, including the Marquesas, Hawaii, Rapa Nui (Easter Island), and New Zealand.

 The Tui Tonga Empire was founded in the 10th century CE and expanded between 1250 and 1500.
 Tongan culture, language, and hegemony spread widely throughout eastern Melanesia, Micronesia, and central Polynesia during this period.
-They influenced east 'Uvea, Rotuma, Futuna, Samoa, and Niue, as well as specific islands and parts of Micronesia, Vanuatu, and New Caledonia.
+They influenced eastern 'Uvea, Rotuma, Futuna, Samoa, and Niue, as well as specific islands and parts of Micronesia, Vanuatu, and New Caledonia.
 In Northern Australia, there is evidence that Aboriginal Australians regularly traded with Makassan trepangers from Indonesia before the arrival of Europeans.
 In Aboriginal societies, leadership was based on achievement while the social structure of Polynesian societies was characterized by hereditary chiefdoms.